 The Service du greffe (city clerk’s office) is located on the ground floor.
 The other floors house the offices of the council chair, the mayor, the executive committee members, the official opposition and the city manager.

-Guided tours, illuminations and temporary exhibitions are suspended until further notice.
+Illuminations and temporary exhibitions are suspended until further notice.

 Check out the information about the media and film shoots.

 The Lucien-Saulnier Building has an access ramp, an automatic door, accessible parking and bathrooms.

 The boardroom is accessible to persons with reduced mobility.